open-simulation-platform/cosim-cli/README.md

 `cosim` is a command-line co-simulation tool based on [libcosim].
 It has three primary use cases:

+  * Running co-simulations from a command-line environment
-  * Running simulations from other programs or scripts
+  * Running co-simulations from other programs or scripts
   * FMU testing and debugging
-  * Users who simply prefer to work from the command line

 Specifically, `cosim` can be used to perform the following tasks: